Thousands of years ago, Pompeii was a summer holiday destination for the rich and famous of the Roman Empire.

 On the day of your visit, show the email you received at the IBT Information Point near the Porta Marina Inferiore entrance.
 You can show it on your smartphone – no need to take printouts.

-Visitors can pick up their audio guides and ‘illustrated book about Pompeii’ at the IBT Information Point itself.
+Visitors can pick up their audio guides and ‘illustrated book about Pompeii’ at the IBT Information Point.

 Pompeii ticket discounts

-While availing of these Pompeii ticket discounts, please keep a valid photo ID card ready.
+While availing of these Pompeii ticket discounts, please have a valid photo ID card ready.

 Cheapest Pompeii tickets